htnnguyen/ITD_TES/doc/TESP_DesignDoc.rst

 Figure 9.
 Overview of Initialization.py

-Outcome of the Simulation with water heaters and HVACs of 540 houses over 8 days is depicted in Figure 10:
+The outcome of a simulation with water heaters and HVACs for 540 houses over 8 days is depicted in Figure 10:

 |image10|